-- Add curated links to the most popular pages on your website
+- Add internal links to the most popular pages on your website

-- Re-emphasise USPs, branding, trust signals and value proposition.
-It reminds users of the reason why came to your website.
+- Re-emphasise USPs, branding, trust signals, and value proposition.
+It reminds users of the reason why they came to your website.

 - Redirect to appropriate pages where necessary

-- Use Google Analytics behaviour flow to review the 404-page data and find broken links.
+- Use Google Analytics behavior flow to review the 404-page data and find broken links.

 5. No brand signals